 For the Preliminary Issue Report, a Public Comment forum was opened from 8 January until 1 March 2013.
 Four (4) comments were received and formed part of the Report of Public Comments.

 The Working Group also requested all GNSO Stakeholder Groups and Constituencies as well as ICANN’s other Supporting Organizations and Advisory Committees to provide feedback and provide statements on their views regarding the question whether to recommend to translate and/or transliterate contact information data.
-Six comments were received and the WG summarized the submissions in its comment review tool.
+Six comments were received and the Working Group summarized the submissions in its comment review tool.

 1.4 Conclusion and Next Steps